 Can you Refreeze Shrimp?

-When it comes to refreezing, keep in mind that the textural changes, and the safety are two different concerns.
-Thawing slowly in the refrigerator, so that a certain minimal temperature is maintained (usually 42 F), make shrimp or any other food safer for refreezing, although not fool-proof.
-Thawing at room temperature and then re-freezing is more risky.
+When it comes to refreezing, keep in mind that the textural changes and the safety are two different concerns.
+Thawing slowly in the refrigerator, so that a certain minimum temperature is maintained (usually 42 F), make shrimp or any other food safer for refreezing, although not fool-proof.
+Thawing at room temperature and then re-freezing is riskier.

 Concerns About IQF Shrimp